 So this is it – the best Parkin recipe I’ve tried (so far!)
 I’ve increased the ginger flavour even further by adding some of that gorgeous preserved ginger in syrup.

-You won’t usually find this in a traditional Parkin recipe, but I highly recommend it.
+It makes the cake slightly more expensive to make, but I think it’s worth doing.
+You won’t usually find preserved stem ginger in a traditional Parkin recipe, but I highly recommend it.
 Especially if you’re a big ginger fan like me.
+I also love to use ginger in syrup in these rhubarb and ginger muffins and my sticky gingerbread cupcakes.

 ingredient list

-(keep scrolling to the bottom of the post to find printable recipe card with ingredient amounts and detailed instructions)
+keep scrolling to the bottom of the post to find a printable recipe card with ingredient amounts and detailed instructions.

-- Freshly Grated Nutmeg.
+- Ground ginger and freshly grated nutmeg.
 You can use ground, but freshly grated gives the best flavour.

-- Bicarbonate of Soda to make the cake rise.
+- Bicarbonate of soda is used to make the cake rise.

 - Salt